 The river is few walks away from the Cathedral and you can also take the 1 hour boat tour for 14,50 euros/person as for me I chose not to do it for this time maybe in my next visit.

-As we all now Berlin is not just full of wonderful places to visit but also delicious comfort foods to savour, one of this is the Currywurst, I should not miss this one.
+As we all now Berlin is not just full of wonderful places to visit but also delicious comfort foods to savor, one of this is the Currywurst, I should not miss this one.

-Germany is largely known for its sausages, currywurst is sliced sausages deep in tomato sauce with sprinkled curry powder.
+Germany is largely known for its sausages, currywurst is a sliced sausage deep in tomato sauce with sprinkled curry powder.
 It’s actually the most loved street food in Berlin.

-After a frustrated event from the Dome, I got to forget it with this super mouth-watering street food semi spicy sausages. plus its super cheap you don’t need to go to some chic restaurant to spend 50 euros for a meal.
+After a frustrating event from the Dome, I got to forget it with this super mouth-watering street food semi-spicy sausages. plus its super cheap you don’t need to go to some chic restaurant to spend 50 euros for a meal.